 Automated Question Generator using NLP

 Automated Question Generator with Natural Language Processing (NLP) is a system that uses machine learning and artificial intelligence to generate question papers automatically.
 This system employs NLP techniques to analyze a given text, identify key concepts, and generate questions based on them.
 The generated questions are diverse and adhere to a predefined format.
 This system eliminates the need for manually creating question papers, which can be time-consuming and error-prone.
 The proposed system can help educators quickly generate question papers and assess student performance.
 This system works by analyzing the course material's topic, subject, and complexity level to generate a set of questions to assess students' comprehension.
 The system uses NLP.
-(Tejas Chakankar, Tejas Shinkar, Shreyash Waghdhare, Srushti Waichal, Mrs. M. M. Phadtare, 2023)
+(Tejas Chakankar, Tejas Shinkar, Shreyash Waghdhare, Srushti Waichal, Mrs. M. M. Phadtare, 2023).

 AI Text Summarization System.